 For over a decade, Noisy Little Monkey has worked with law firms to help them get more from their marketing budgets.
-In many of the conversations we’ve had with senior partners, marketing teams and business development teams over the years, we’ve come across some flawed beliefs about what works when it comes to marketing for law firms.
+In many of the conversations we’ve had with senior partners, marketing teams and business development teams over the years, we’ve come across some flawed beliefs about what works when it comes to digital marketing for law firms.

 This blog - which was originally published in the May 2019 edition of Intercontinental Finance and Law magazine - aims to debunk those assumptions about what successful lead generation for law firms looks like...

 Myth One: Displaying your phone number on every page of your website leads to more business

 Short answer: it doesn’t.
 Your phone number should live on your Contact Page alongside the details of your global offices.
 In order to capture online enquiries, you should use a form which feeds into your CRM and captures details of where the lead has come from (be it Google, LinkedIn, The Law Society, etc.).
 Using an embedded form will also allow you to report on how many of your site visitors convert into enquiries.
 You’ll then know for certain how many of these online enquiries have turned into new clients.

 Forward-thinking marketers will want to deploy a chat bot.
 As most people in the early research stages of looking for a solicitor won’t be interested in speaking to a human, chat bots function as a highly convenient piece of automated software which will nudge your site visitors gently through your qualification process without your fee earners needing to lift a finger!

 Myth Two: People just don't Google the types of services you sell